MistyCommunity/Documentation/src/content/docs/apps/skill-runner.md

 ## Generating a JSON Meta File

 You can use the Skill Runner to generate JSON `meta` files for your skills.
-The Skill Runner **Generate** interface automatically populates various fields in the `meta` file and associates a randomized 16-character GUID with the `UniqueID` parameter.
+The Skill Runner **Generate** interface automatically populates various fields in the `meta` file and associates a randomized 128 bit GUID with the `UniqueID` parameter.
 For more information about `meta` files, see [On-Robot JavaScript API Architecture](../../../docs/skills/local-skill-architecture).

 ![Skill Runner Generate Interface](../../../assets/images/skill-runner-generate.png)